AishwaryaVirigineni/AishwaryaVirigineni/README.md

 💼 ML Intern @ New Era Cap | ex-SDE II @ AppViewX
 🚀 Exploring AI Agents, ML Infra, and Applied NLP

+Currently looking for full-time roles in ML Engineering, AI/Software Engineering, or Data Science, where I can apply my experience to build practical and scalable solutions.

 ---

 ### 🚀 What I Do